Auto Trader bikes

 Ride & handling

-Although deliberately old-fashioned and conspicuously built down to a price, the Enfield 650 is a pleasing ride.
-The twin loop chassis was co-designed by frame experts Harris Performance and steers beautifully making back roads a joy.
-And although the forks and twin rear shocks are a little basic and crude, on the whole they’re easily up to the job.
+Although deliberately old-fashioned and conspicuously built down to a price, the Continental GT is a pleasing ride.
+The twin-loop chassis was co-designed by frame experts Harris Performance and steers beautifully, making back roads a joy.
+And although the forks and twin rear shocks are a little basic and crude, they can cope with the level of performance the engine dishes out.

 Expert rating: 4/5